Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Examples: rotations and reflections

 \subsection{Rotations and reflections}

 In this section, we compute the phase homology groups corresponding to phases on $\R^d$ equivariant for the $D_{2n}$-action of rotations and reflections in a given plane.
-Zhang-Wang-Yang-Qi-Gu~\cite{ZWYQG19} also study these phases for $d = 2$ and in class D; we compare our results to theirs in \S\ref{dihedral_discrepancy}.
+Zhang-Wang-Yang-Qi-Gu~\cite{ZWYQG19}, Herzog-Arbeitman-Bernevig-Song~\cite[\S B.3]{HABS24}, and Zhang-Ning-Qi-Gu~\cite{ZNQG25} also study these phases; we compare our results to theirs in \S\ref{dihedral_discrepancy}.
+In addition, Zhang-Ning~\cite{ZN21} study a $d = 2$ class D spinless $D_8$-symmetric SPT in the context of their crystalline-equivalent bulk-boundary correspondence.

 Let $\lambda$ be the standard real $2$-dimensional representation of $D_{2n}$ and $V_\lambda\to BD_{2n}$ be the associated vector bundle.
 Let $s$ be a reflection in $D_{2n}$ and $r$ a rotation through the angle $2\pi/n$.
 Then, define $x,y\in H^1(BD_{2n};\Z/2) = \Hom(D_{2n},\Z/2)$ by